openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

     return KEK

-Note that the values `ecdhKeyShare` defined in {{ecc-kem}} and `mlkemKeyShare` defined in {{mlkem-ops}} already use the relative ciphertext in the derivation.
-The ciphertext and public keys are by design included again in the key combiner to provide a robust security proof.

 The value of `counter` MUST be set to the following octet sequence:

     counter :=  00 00 00 01